schneidermanuel/Netty-Bot/README.md

 ## Add the Bot

-A fully hosted bot including web will be available for free once this project leaves beta state.
+A fully hosted bot is available [here](https://invite.netty-bot.com).
+A Web configuration UI is planed.

 ### Self-Host this Bot